eve-autonomy/ad_status_lamp_manager/README.md

 # Status lamp manager for autonomous driving

 ## Overview
-By switching the lighting pattern of the lamp, this node informs the transport manager of the system status.
+This node changes the lighting pattern of the lamp for the operation manager to check the system status.

 Lighting patterns are defined as follows;
 <table>